Nondegeneracy and Sato-Tate Distributions of Two Families of Jacobian Varieties: Introduction

-We now specify to the case where $A$ is the Jacobian of a smooth projective curve $C$.
-Let $X_k$ be the set of conjugacy classes of $\ST(\Jac(C)_k)$.
-Let $\{p_i\}_{i \geq 1}$ be an ordering by norm of the set of primes of good reduction for $C$ over $k$ and define a map that sends $p_i$ to $x_{p_i}$ in $X_{k}$.
-We can now state the generalized Sato-Tate conjecture. \begin{conjecture} (Generalized Sato-Tate Conjecture) The sequence $\{x_{p_i}\}_{i \geq 1}$ is equidistributed on $X_k$ with respect to the image on $X_k$ of the Haar measure of $\ST(\Jac(C)_k).$ \end{conjecture} Moreover, this equidistribution statement can be considered as an analogue of the Chebotaryov density theorem (which describes statistically the splitting of primes in a given Galois extension).
-In this context the Sato-Tate group functions as the Galois group and we then consider the Galois group associated to an arbitrary motive as in \cite{Serre1994}.
+This equidistribution statement can be considered as an analogue of the Chebotaryov density theorem (which describes statistically the splitting of primes in a given Galois extension).
+In this context the Sato-Tate group functions as the Galois group, and we then consider the Galois group associated to an arbitrary motive as in \cite{Serre1994}.
 Since the Sato-Tate group of a motive is a compact Lie group, we can retain much (but not all) of the same information by keeping track of the identity component and the group of connected components.
-Indeed, one way to prove the generalized Sato-Tate conjecture in full, is to prove Langland's principle of functoriality which would give the elements of the motivic Galois group as discussed in \cite[pg.
-43]{arthur2023work}.

 Although the generalized Sato-Tate conjecture is not fully proven, much is known for low dimensional cases.
-When $A$ is an elliptic curve with complex multiplication (CM), the distribution is precisely one of two depending on whether the CM field is contained in $k$ or not (see \cite{SutherlandNotes} for an exposition on this).
+When $A$ is an elliptic curve with complex multiplication (CM), the distribution is precisely one of two depending on whether the CM field is contained in $F$ or not (see \cite{SutherlandNotes} for an exposition on this).
 If the elliptic curve does not admit CM, the Sato-Tate conjecture predicts that exactly one distribution occurs and this has been proven over totally real fields (see \cite{Barnet2011, Clozel2008,Harris2010,Taylor2008}).
 Classification results for dimension 2 and 3 abelian varieties are given in \cite{Fite2012} and \cite{fitekedlayasuth2023}, respectively.
-The Sato-Tate conjecture was proven for higher dimensional CM abelian varieties in \cite{Joh17}, and there has been recent progress on computing Sato-Tate groups of nondegenerate abelian varieties (see, for example, \cite{Arora2016, EmoryGoodson2022,FGL2016, FiteLorenzo2018, GoodsonCatalan,KedlayaSutherland2009, LarioSomoza2018}).
+The Sato-Tate conjecture was proven for higher dimensional CM abelian varieties in \cite{Joh17}, and there has been recent progress on computing Sato-Tate groups of nondegenerate abelian varieties (see, for example, \cite{Arora2016, EmoryGoodson2022,FGL2016, FiteLorenzoSutherland2018, GoodsonCatalan,GoodsonHoque2024,KedlayaSutherland2009, LarioSomoza2018}).
 The main goals of this paper are to prove that the Jacobians of the curves $C_{2^m}$ and $C'_{2^d+1}$ are nondegenerate and to determine their respective Sato-Tate groups.
 These curves are of particular interest since the Galois groups of their CM fields over $\Q$ are non-cyclic.